Don't Call It Mystery: Manga

-Volume list
+Volumes

 Drama

 In June 2021, it was announced that the series would be adapted into a drama series, starring Masaki Suda as Totonō Kunō.
 It was broadcast on Fuji TV from January 10 to March 28, 2022.
+It was directed by Hiroaki Matsuyama, with scriptwriting handled by Tomoko Aizawa, and music composed by Ken Arai.
 King Gnu performs the series' theme song "Chameleon" (カメレオン, Kamereon).
 The streaming service Viki added the series to its catalogue in May 2022.

-Episode list
+Episodes

+Live-action film

+In November 2022, Fuji TV announced that a live-action film adaptation was being produced, again starring Suda as Totonō Kunō.
+Matsuyama, Aizawa and Arai return from the drama series as their respective positions.
+The film premiered on September 15, 2023.
+It is based on the manga's "Hiroshima Arc".
+It screened at the 28th Fantasia International Film Festival on July 26, 2024.

 Reception

-As of July 2021, the manga had over 9 million copies in circulation; by December 2021, the manga had over 13 million copies in circulation; As of June 2022, the manga had over 16 million copies in circulation.
+By July 2021, the manga had over 9 million copies in circulation; over 13 million copies in circulation by December 2021; over 16 million copies in circulation by June 2022; and over 18 million copies in circulation by January 2023.

-In 2019, the manga was nominated for the 12th Manga Taishō and ranked 2nd with 78 points; in 2020, it was nominated for the 13th award and ranked 6th with 54 points.
+In 2019, the manga was nominated for the 12th Manga Taishō and ranked second with 78 points; in 2020, it was nominated for the 13th award and ranked sixth with 54 points.
 In 2019, the series was nominated for the 65th Shogakukan Manga Award in the general category; it won the 67th award in the same category, along with Nigatsu no Shōsha, in 2022.
 It was nominated for the 44th Kodansha Manga Award in the general category in 2020.
-The manga has been nominated for the 26th Tezuka Osamu Cultural Prize in 2022.
+The manga was nominated for the 26th Tezuka Osamu Cultural Prize in 2022.

-On Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2019 for women readers, the series ranked 2nd; it ranked 4th on the 2020 list; 6th on the 2021 list; and 10th on the 2022 list.
-The series ranked 24th on the 2019 "Book of the Year" list by Da Vinci magazine; it was 5th on the 2020 list; 2nd on the 2021 list; and 4th on the 2022 list.
+On Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2019 for women readers, the series ranked second; it ranked fourth on the 2020 list; sixth on the 2021 list; and tenth on the 2022 list.
+The series ranked 24th on the 2019 "Book of the Year" list by Da Vinci magazine; it was fifth on the 2020 list; second on the 2021 list; fourth on the 2022 list; and eleventh on the 2023 list.

+The live-action film debuted at first at the Japanese box office, earning over ¥850 million on its opening weekend.
+Within the first 31 days of its premiere, it earned over ¥3.76 billion, and ranked first at the Japanese box office for five consecutive weekends, becoming the first Japanese live-action film to do so since We Made A Beautiful Bouquet in 2021, a film also starring Suda.
+By December 2023, while still showing, it earned over ¥4.74 billion in Japan.